Tesla Model Y

 Designed for comfort

-Initially launched as the Long Range and then retooled as the Performance, the Model Y is now hitting the markets again in its low-priced Standard Range guise.
+Initially launched as the Long Range AWD and then retooled as the Performance, the Model Y is also available in its low-priced Standard Range guise and the newly added Long Range RWD.
 Part SUV, part egg-shaped profile, the Model Y stands out thanks to the brand's distinctive nose cone.
 The spacious, yet minimalist interior is typical Tesla and reminiscent of the Model 3.
 In contrast to the mid-size variant, however, the Y has enough extra space for two more seats.

 The panoramic glass roof fitted as standard enhances the sense of spaciousness.
 Inside, comfort is the number one focus, with front and rear heated seats, two-zone air conditioning and synthetic leather upholstery.
 The electronics systems are an essential addition – not to mention typical of the brand – with a 15-inch touchscreen that serves as a dashboard and infotainment centre, a wireless charger for two smartphones, a hi-fi system with 13 loudspeakers and a subwoofer, and multiple US ports.
 Software updates are received over the air – just like a smartphone.